Aktiengesellschaft / Société anonyme / Società anonima (Corporation)

 Switzerland has not enacted controlled foreign company regulations, hence undistributed income from foreign subsidiaries may not be taxable.

-Labor taxes – Employers and employees are required to make contribution to several social security insurance funds.
-If employee is subject to the Swiss Security, both the employer and employee have to contribute a total of 8.02%-23.35% and 12.23%-15.23%, respectively.
+Labor taxes – Employers and employees are required to make contributions to several social security insurance funds.
+If an employee is subject to the Swiss Social Security, both the employer and employee have to contribute a total of 8.02%-23.35% and 12.23%-15.23%, respectively.
 Each contribution may be capped to certain amounts.

 Tax credits and incentives – Withholding tax paid to treaty countries may be creditable, taxes paid on non-treaty countries may not be creditable but may be deductible.

 In addition to the holding company, trading mixed company and domicile company tax regimes mentioned above, several cantons offer privileged tax regimes.